fuglaro/UmbyAndGlow/help.md

 Comes with an associated fill pattern that makes the ceiling seem semi-reflective and gives the ground vertical line shading.

+#### cell

+Mid background layer that is a long line of prison cells.

 #### chain_link_fence

 A chain link fence on bottom half with bar across the top, and posts.